vitoo420/HC-SR04-parking-assisstant/README.md

 ##  Discussion of results

-Our assignment was to create a parking system using HC-SR04 sensors with sound PWM signaling and LED bargraph.
-We active the goals of the project, we managed to create a functional parking assistant.Generating of trigger signal from sensor worked perfectly.
-We used an external bargraph for more user friendly output.
-But we didnt manage to display values on 7 segment display.
+Our assignment was to create a parking system using HC-SR04 sensor with sound PWM signaling and LED bargraph.
+We active the goals of the project, we managed to create a functional parking assistant.
+Generating of trigger signal from sensor worked perfectly.
+We used an external bargraph for more user friendly environment.
+But we didnt manage to display distance values on 7 segment display.
+We werent able to make this park of project fully funcional.
 Our project could be further enriched by for example sound signaling with a different frequency or just more range of observation distance.